 - The Sign of the Beaver by Elizabeth George Speare

 - Island of the Blue Dolphins by Scott O’Dell

 - Johnny Tremain by Esther Forbes

 - My Side of the Mountain by Jean Craighead George

-Kiddo Gift Basket
+Gift Basket for Kids

 - Thinking Putty.
 This stuff is great.
 It’s a step up from the old classic silly putty.
 It comes in all sorts of colors, even glow-in-the-dark and magnetic varieties.